-Since our modular sheds are designed to be delivered fully assembled, it is your responsibility as a customer to properly prepare the site, to provide good access to site and to obtain any necessary permits that may be required from municipal agencies.
-We can provide you a sketch drawing of the barn in order to get all the necessary permits.
+Since our modular barns and sheds are designed to be delivered fully assembled, it is your responsibility as a customer to properly prepare the site, to provide good access to site and to obtain any necessary permits that may be required from municipal agencies.
+We can provide you a sketch drawing (fees may apply) of the barn in order to get all the necessary permits.

-Site Preparation: We recommend a level site for your building.
-The best way to acquire a level site is to spread 4"-5" of gravel such compactable 2A-Modified stone for your building site base.
+SITE PREPARATION: We recommend a level site for your building.
+The best way to acquire a level site is to spread 4"-5" of gravel such as compactable 2A-Modified stone for your building site base.
 Make sure to compact the stone base so it's hard and level.
-Even though our barns are built on 6"x6" pressure-treated grade beams (sill plates) in order to withstand many years of ground contact, we still recommend to have a gravel base to enhance the drainage around your building.
-Some townships require that the building be placed or anchored to a solid foundation (check with your municipal agency).
-You can hire a proffesional contractor to do your site prep or foundation.
+Even though our barns are built on 6"x6" pressure-treated grade beams (sill plates) in order to withstand many years of ground contact, we still recommend having a gravel base to enhance the drainage around your building.
+Some townships require that the building be placed or anchored to concrete foundation (check with your municipal agency).
+You can hire a professional contractor to do your site prep or foundation.
 See SITE PREPARATION for more information.
 Please note that your barn will be rolled onto your pad and not lifted.

-Importance of Level Site: For Shed Row Barn, it is very important to have a level site in order for all barn doors to function properly.
+IMPORTANCE OF LEVEL SITE: For Shed Row Barn, it is very important to have a level and well compacted stone pad in order for all barn doors to function properly.
 If your site is not level or your stone pad settles, this might cause the barn to slightly twist or bend and make doors hard to open or close.
 If this ever happens, you will either have to shim the building or spread more stone under the 6x6 plates in order to straighten out the building.
 For Run-In Sheds without doors, it's not that critical to have perfectly level site, but still recommended.
-Even for a run-in shed, you want to make sure your site is fairly level since unleveled site might cause the building to twist and to put unnecesary stress on building frame and its components.
+Even for a run-in shed, you want to make sure your site is fairly level since uneven site might cause the building to twist and to put unnecessary stress on building frame and its components.